jenelle99/PIC16BProject/README.md

 What skills will you need?
 Machine learning, database management, complex visualization, something else?
 Do a bit of research into which Python packages accomplish the tasks you are going to need.
 Feel free to look ahead at what we’re going to do in the remainder of the course – you’re likely to find some of the packages you’ll need there!

 ## *What You Will Learn*
-What will you learn by completing this project?
-Feel free to mention particular techniques, software packages, version control, project management principles, any other learning goals you might have.

 We believe we will learn numerous skills and techniques from our project.
 First, regardless of what data domain we end up using, we will learn to clean and preprocess our data.
 Then we need to understand and analyze our data, so we will use analytical skills using numpy, pandas, and other packages in Python.
 Also, we will know what to improve from our failures at multiple points throughout the project.
 And finally, we will make a presentation to audience to explain and introduce what we have done throughout the quarter.